Pat Grigadean

 He almost started to start sobbing again, but he stopped himself with a deep breath and said, “My name is Marcus and I’m all alone.
 Will you be my friend?”

-“Of course I will,” replied Punjab.
+“Of course, I will,” replied Punjab.
 “I know how hard it is to be all alone.
-I used to be alone and I was very sad.
+I used to be alone, and I was sad all time.
 But now I’m never alone, thanks to my friend, Kanabi.”

 “Oh,” said Marcus, sadly.
 “You already have a friend.
 You’re lucky.
 I’m not lucky at all.
 Nothing good ever happens to me.
 I’m the most unlucky, unhappy creature on the river.”